INVICTUS DAY

 Format and duration

-Duration: 1 day.
+Duration: 1 day

-The program combines two interconnected parts:
+The program combines sports and discussions:

 Sports activities

-Participants will be able to participate in various formats of physical activity, adapted to different levels of training and physical capabilities.
+Participants are able to participate in various formats of physical activity, adapted to different levels of training and physical capabilities.
 This block is designed not only to popularize sport as a tool for recovery, but also to introduce local sports opportunities – infrastructure, initiatives and programs available in the community.
 Through practical experience, participants gain an understanding of how sport can be integrated into everyday life after service.

 Discussion blocks and working meetings – focused on dialogue with the city and key partners.

-Representatives of local authorities, businesses, the public sector, activists and veterans’ organizations are involved in the discussions.
+Representatives of local authorities, businesses, the public sector, activists and veterans organizations are involved in the discussions.
 In this format, participants jointly discuss the needs of the veteran community, opportunities for intersectoral cooperation and practical steps for the development of sustainable projects at the local level.

 This format allows us to combine action and conversation, practice and strategic planning, creating the basis for partnerships that have a long-term impact on the development of veteran initiatives and communities in general.